masato1122/phonon_e3nn/README.md

 ## Anharmonic phonon dataset

-The anharmonic phonon dataset can be found in `./phonon_e3nn/DATA/data_all.csv`, which contains phonon data for over 6,000 materials.
+The anharmonic phonon dataset can be found in `./phonon_e3nn/DATA/data_all.csv`, which contains phonon data for approximately 7,000 materials.
 This dataset is used for anharmonic phonon analysis.

 ## How to Use